Postman-FDE/fiserv-dev-studio-postman-mock-server-migration/README.md

 ### 6.1 Prerequisites

 - A Postman API key with permissions to create workspaces, specs, collections, and mock servers.
-- Access to the GitHub repository containing all OpenAPI spec files.
-- Access to MongoDB to read the existing `tenant_mock_api` collection and write to the new collections.
+- Access to MongoDB to read the existing `tenant_mock_api` collection (discovery source) and write to the new `postman_tenants` and `postman_resources` collections.
+- Access to the GitHub repository containing the OpenAPI spec YAML files (the backfill fetches full YAML files using the `fileName` and `branchName` from `tenant_mock_api` records).

-### 6.2 Input
+### 6.2 Input & Discovery Strategy

-The backfill script needs a list of `SpecEntry` objects — one per tenant + version combination.
-Each entry contains the tenant name, version, file name, branch name, and the full YAML content as a string.

-You will need to write a `discoverSpecs()` function that traverses your GitHub repository and produces this list.
-This could also be derived from the existing `tenant_mock_api` MongoDB collection by grouping by `tenantName` and extracting unique versions from comboKeys — though you'd still need to fetch the original full YAML files from GitHub (the MongoDB records only contain per-endpoint chunks, not the full spec).
+The existing `tenant_mock_api` MongoDB collection is the discovery source — it already knows every tenant + version combination that is actively served on the portal.
+The backfill script:

+1. **Queries `tenant_mock_api`** to discover all unique `tenantName + version` combinations (by grouping comboKeys or using a distinct/aggregation query).
+Each record also has the `fileName` and `branchName`.
+2. **Fetches the full YAML file from GitHub** for each combination using the `fileName` and `branchName` from the record.
+This is necessary because the MongoDB records only contain per-endpoint Prism operation chunks, not the original full OpenAPI spec file.
+3. **Feeds each entry** into the provisioning workflow.

+This approach ensures you only provision mock servers for specs that are actually in use on the portal — no risk of provisioning orphaned or unused specs.

 ### 6.3 Pseudocode